Palt0n/open_sesame/README.md

 This project enables the RPi to auto-connect to Monash WiFi including signing in using your Authcate User and Password.

+As of 12 March 2018, the program will show "UserWarning: Selenium support for PhantomJS has been deprecated, please use headless versions of Chrome or Firefox instead", this warning can be ignored.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your RPi.